orange-puff/learning-python/chapter-1/README.md

 On line `20` we call `function_without_return()`.
 If we tried to do `print(function_without_return())`, first`function_without_return` runs and outputs `155`.
 Since `function_without_return` returns nothing, the argument passed to `print` is `None`. `None` is another Python keyword that represents something without value.

 Finally, on line `21`, we have `x = 5`.
 We call `x` a variable and say that we are `initializing x with value 5`.
 Now, in any place that you wanted to use the value `5`, you can instead use `x`

+**IMPORTANT: Since the interpreter reads one line at a time, you need to declare your functions before calling them.**

 ### Exercises